StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 ## Data modelling

-Next I need to define the actual model.
-Unfortunately, I don’t have any useful predictors other than date, and just using a date to predict the number of COVID-19 cases is probably severely lacking.
+Next I need to define the actual model I will use to make predictions.
+Unfortunately, I don’t have any useful predictors other than date, and just using a date to predict the number of COVID-19 cases is probably a severely lacking approach.
 Still, using current infection trends from the past might be a good way to estimate very near future infection rates (like infections 5-10 days from now).
 Therefore, I will set up a model that only uses date to predict infections for the next 10 days.
+I will do this using a series of models, starting with an overly simplistic one.

 <br/>

 ### Naive model

-First, I will fit a very naive model.
+I first fit a very naive model.
 This model uses a single predictor (dates), and uses data from the past 300 days of Covid-19 infections.
+It has no other parameters, and thus, lacks flexibility.

 ``` r
 # Somewhat naive linear model.